 Imagine snuggling up inside a cosy cottage next to a roaring fire, a glass of red wine in hand while nestled in nature.
 Welcome to winter in South Australia.

 As the temperature drops, South Australia transforms into a winter wonderland with incredible hideaways waiting to be discovered.
-From cosying up in a tiny house in the Adelaide Hills, to glamping under the stars on the Limestone Coast and settling in among some of SA’s best cellar doors, we have your winter vibes sorted with 12 cosy retreats to help you escape the winter chill.
+From snuggling up in a tiny house in the Adelaide Hills, to glamping under the stars on the Limestone Coast and settling in by the fire at some of SA’s best cellar doors, we have your winter vibes sorted with 12 cosy retreats to help you escape the winter chill.